 We all know somebody who has been diagnosed with one or more critical illnesses.
-And we also know that there are Canadians out there who are battling serious illnesses such as stroke, cancer, or heart attack, and are unable to work because of their health condition, yet don’t have the financial means to support themselves and have to rely on family for financial support, dip into their life savings or go into debt to keep up with their bills and other financial obligations.
+And we also know that there are Canadians out there who are battling serious illnesses such as stroke, cancer, or heart attack, and are unable to work because of their health condition.
+Unfortunately, a number of those who were inflicted by a serious illness don’t have the financial means to support themselves and have to rely on family for financial support, dip into their life savings, or go into debt to keep up with their bills and other financial obligations.

-If you’re reading this article, chances are that you’ve considered getting some kind of critical illness insurance for yourself in case something should happen.
-Insurance such as critical illness insurance is a financial “safety net” for sudden and unexpected life events such as illnesses that are considered life-threatening and may keep you from doing what you do to earn a living.
+If you’ve found this article, chances are, you’ve considered getting some kind of critical illness insurance for yourself to financially protect your household in case you get inflicted with a serious medical condition.
+Insurance such as critical illness cover provides a lump-sum payment in case the insured ever gets affected by sudden and unexpected life events such as illnesses that are considered life-threatening and may keep you from doing what you do to earn a living.

 What is Critical Illness Insurance?